samweru-zz/buupass-challenge/README.md

 ### Login

-In this route `/api/login` username and password fields are required which can will return a `bearer` token that can be used to authenticate on the `http://localhost:8000/api/docs` in browser via route `/api/bearer` ensure to click on the `Authorize` button first.
+In this route `/api/login` username and password fields are required, the route will return a `bearer` token that can be used to authenticate on `http://localhost:8000/api/docs` in browser, ensure to click on the `Authorize` button at the top first.

 -OR-